-The fiscal year 2020-2024 five year CIP totals approximately \$972 million, or roughly \$194 million per year.
-The funding will allow for the planning of one new elementary school, construction of one new elementary school, planning of three high school additions, the relocation of one modular addition, renovation of five elementary schools, two middle schools, and one high school, along with renovation planning of five elementary schools, one middle school, and one high school.
+The fiscal year 2021-2025 five year CIP totals approximately \$1.0 billion, or roughly \$215 million per year.
+The funding will allow for the construction of one new elementary school, the relocation of one modular addition, construction of three high school additions, and renovations of five elementary schools and two middle schools.

 Traditionally, the County has used the sale of municipal bonds to fund school capital facility expenditures.
 Every two years in November, school capital facility projects are part of a school bond referendum, which is added to the general election ballot.
-Funding approved in the 2017 School Bond Referendum and previous referenda will address approximately \$330 million of the five year requirement, leaving an unfunded balance of \$643 million.
-A bond referendum is expected in the fall of 2019.
+Funding approved in the 2019 School Bond Referendum and previous referenda will address approximately \$500 million of the five year requirement, leaving an unfunded balance of \$574 million.
+A bond referendum is expected in the fall of 2021.

-The graph below reflects the ages of FCPS' elementary, middle, and high schools as of June 30, 2019:
+The graph below reflects the ages of FCPS' elementary, middle, and high schools as of June 30, 2020: